christinatruong/css-layouts/README.md

 # CSS Layouts: From Float to Flexbox and Grid

-Exercise files for **CSS Layouts: From Float to Flexbox and Grid** on [Lynda.com](https://www.lynda.com/Christina-Truong/7842227-1.html) and [LinkedIn Learning](https://www.linkedin.com/learning/instructors/christina-truong?u=2125562).
+Exercise files for the [LinkedIn Learning](https://www.linkedin.com/learning/instructors/christina-truong?u=2125562) course, **CSS Layouts: From Float to Flexbox and Grid**.
 (These files are also hosted on [Bitbucket](https://bitbucket.org/christinacodes/).)

 ### Course Description